 The main treatment for vulval cancer is surgery.
 You may also have radiotherapy and chemotherapy.
 A team of health professionals recommends the best treatment and care for you.

 VIN is a skin condition of the vulva.
 It is when abnormal cells develop in the surface layers of the skin covering the vulva.
 It is not vulval cancer but could turn into cancer if it’s not treated.
 This may take many years.

 Treatment for VIN is usually surgery, or a cream called imiquimod.

-A team of doctors and other professionals, called a multidisciplinary team (MDT) meet regularly.
-They discuss the best treatment and care for you.
+A team of doctors and other professionals recommend the best treatment and care for you.
+They are called a multidisciplinary team (MDT).
+The team includes a:

 - skin doctor (dermatologist)

 - psychologist or counsellor

 Your team reviews the results of your scans and tests and recommends the best treatment for you.
 They will explain its benefits and possible side effects.